 Yet, more and more loving couples who have brought children into the world without first enjoying the benefits of marriage ultimately decide to tie the knot.
 And they can not imagine going on a honeymoon without those kids.

 With remarriage, there are often children on one or both sides.
-So unless a friend or grandparent or an agreeable ex-spouse is willing to take them off your hands for a few days, you have a choice: Take a honeymoon with the kids — or no honeymoon at all.
+So unless a friend, grandparent, or an agreeable ex-spouse is willing to take them off your hands for a few days, you have a choice: Take a honeymoon with the kids or no honeymoon at all.
 If you're determined to have your time in the sun, these are the optimal options for a family honeymoon.

 Unencumbered couples get to frolic sensually at adults-only Sandals Resorts and others in this category.